worktheclock/replit.github.io/tutorials/27-build-tictactoe-with-websockets-kaboom.md

 We also check for a draw in this function.
 A draw is defined as when all the blocks are occupied (no more moves can be made), but no player has matched one of the win patterns.
 To check if there are no more empty blocks, we use the array method [`indexOf`](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/Array/indexOf) to find any `null` values in `gameState.board` array.
 Remember that `null` means an empty block here.
 The `indexOf` method will return `-1` if it can't find any `null` values.
 In that case, we set the game status to `DRAW`, ending the game.

-We have all the functionality we need now on the server.
-Let's move on to build the Kaboom website that the players will use to play the game.
+Now we have all the functionality we need on the server, let's move on to building the Kaboom website the players will use to play the game.

-## Setting up Kaboom with Socket.io
+## Setting up Kaboom with Socket.IO

-The first thing we need to do is create an opening scene in Kaboom that will prompt for the player's name, and setup Socket.io so we can attempt to connect to the server.
+The first thing we need to do is create an opening scene in Kaboom that will prompt for the player's name, and setup Socket.IO so we can connect to the server.
 Head over to the Kaboom repl we created earlier, and add a new scene called `startGame`:

 ![add new scene](/images/tutorials/27-tictactoe-kaboom/startGameScene.gif)

-Now we can add a reference to Socket.io.
-Normally in a plain HTML project, we could add a [`<script>`](https://www.w3schools.com/tags/tag_script.asp) tag and reference the Socket.io [client script, hosted automatically on our game server](https://socket.io/docs/v4/client-installation/#Installation).
-However, in the Kaboom.js project type on Replit, we don't have direct access to change the underlying HTML files.
+Now we can add a reference to Socket.IO.
+Normally, in a plain HTML project, we could add a [`<script>`](https://www.w3schools.com/tags/tag_script.asp) tag and reference the Socket.IO [client script](https://socket.io/docs/v4/client-installation/#Installation), hosted automatically on our game server.
+However, in the Kaboom project type on Replit, we don't have direct access to change the underlying HTML files.
 Therefore, we need to add the script programmatically.
 We can do it by accessing the [`document`](https://developer.mozilla.org/en-US/docs/Web/API/Document) object available in every browser, and insert a new element with our script.

 ```js
 let script = document.createElement("script");